gionikola/spring2021_core_macro_lab/README.md

 - Set up GitHub (to keep track of repo updates);
 - Set up our work environment (download and install Julia + Jupyter);
 - Cover some Jupyter Notebook basics;
-- Cover some Julia basics;
+- Cover some Julia basics.
-- Demonstrate simple linear algebra applications in Julia.

 **Note:** Completing the above is crucial for the remaining quarter!